ElyasCore/Number-Analyzer/README.md

-# Number Analyzer
+Number Analyzer

-A simple Java program that analyzes numbers and provides basic information about them.
+A Java console application that analyzes five user-entered numbers and provides basic statistics and classifications.

-### Built with
-- Java
-- IntelliJ IDEA

-### Version
-v1.0

-> First version — built while learning Java fundamentals.
+The program calculates the sum, average, largest and smallest values, while also counting positive, negative, zero, even, and odd numbers.

+Concepts Practiced

+for Loops · Counters · Accumulators · Modulo Operator · if/else · Basic Data Analysis